-Take advantage of built-in features in Windows Server 2016 help increase your ability to protect, detect, and defend against attacks that can lead to data breaches.
-Plus, additional layers of protection help block malicious software that can exploit vulnerabilities, so you reduce data privacy risk.
+Take advantage of built-in features in Windows Server 2016 that help increase your ability to protect, detect, and defend against attacks that can lead to data breaches.
+Plus, additional layers of protection help block malicious software that can exploit vulnerabilities, reducing your data privacy risk.

 Protect your applications and infrastructure

 Windows Server 2016 is designed for flexibility on premises or in the cloud.
 It is the foundation of both Azure and Azure Stack and the hybrid applications that power your business.
 Modern software-defined datacenters and the need for agile solutions require a new kind of server, and Windows Server 2016 provides a platform for automating and securing your applications and infrastructure.

 Windows Server 2016 was designed to help defend server applications and infrastructure against the main methods of attack used to compromise data and interrupt business, such as credential theft, malware insertion, and targeting of virtualization vulnerabilities.
 Protections at the identity, operating system, and virtualization layers work to disrupt standard attacker toolkits and isolate vulnerable targets, making the server operating system an active participant in its own defense.

 Security and privacy are built into the Windows Server platform, beginning with the Security Development Lifecycle that addresses security at every development phase from initial planning to launch.
 Windows Server is continually updated to make it even more secure.

 Windows Server 2016 includes enhanced functionality to help protect user identity and limits the reach and time duration of administrative accounts with Just Enough and Just-in-Time Administration.
 With these role-based security features, administrators can request only the specific privileges they need for the exact window of time for which they need them.
 This reduces the potential for theft of administrative credentials.Learn more about securing privileged access

 Guard against credential theft